DONALD MARGULIES: Greetings, Minnesota Jewish Theatre.

 DONALD MARGULIES: I suspect that the themes explored in the play are just as resonant today as they were when it was first produced over twenty years ago, arguably even more so.
 Cultural appropriation, intellectual property, who has the right to tell certain certain stories and who doesn’t - all of these topics may be more part of our social discourse than they were in 1996.
 Set in the nineties, it even contains a then-current discussion of Woody Allen’s boundary issues which are very much back in the news.
 But at the heart of the play is the universal relationship between a mentor and her protégée, which I think reveals as much about the parent-child dynamic as it does the teacher-student.

-"the themes explored in the play are just as resonant today as they were when it was first produced over twenty years ago, arguably even more so."
+"The themes explored in the play are just as resonant today as they were when it was first produced.”

 KATIE: One of the reasons our artistic director chose the play for production revolved around the question of who has the right to tell a story - specifically, if someone has the right to tell a story from another's culture.
 Where did this initial idea come from?
 Was there a personal experience that led to you writing Collected Stories?